-- A document sampling technique for text databases that results in higher quality database content summaries than those by the best known algorithms. - A technique to estimate the absolute document frequencies of the words in the content summaries. - A database selection algorithm that proceeds hierarchically over a topical classification scheme. - A thorough, extensive experimental evaluation of the new algorithms using both "controlled" databases and 50 real web-accessible databases.
+- A document sampling technique for text databases that results in higher quality database content summaries than those by the best known algorithm. - A technique to estimate the absolute document frequencies of the words in the content summaries. - A database selection algorithm that proceeds hierarchically over a topical classification scheme - A thorough, extensive experimental evaluation of the new algorithms using both "controlled" databases and 50 real web-accessible databases.

 The rest of the paper is organized as follows.
-Section 2 gives the necessary background and briefly describes the existing approaches for extracting statistics from text databases and their shortcomings.
-Section 3 outlines a new technique for producing content summaries of text databases, including accurate word-frequency information for the databases.
-Section 4 describes a novel database selection algorithm that exploits both frequency and classification information.
-Section 5 describes the data and general setting for the experiments in Section 6, where we show that our method extracts better content summaries than the existing methods.
+Section 2 gives the necessary background.
+Section 3 outlines our new technique for producing content summaries of text databases, including accurate word-frequency information for the databases.
+Section 4 presents a novel database selection algorithm that exploits both frequency and classification information.
+Section 5 describes the setting for the experiments in Section 6, where we show that our method extracts better content summaries than the existing methods.
 We also show that our hierarchical database selection algorithm of Section 4 outperforms its flat counterparts, especially in the presence of incomplete content summaries, such as those generated through query probing.
-Finally, Section 8 provides further discussion and outlines future investigations.
+Finally, Section 8 concludes the paper.